soverenio/docs/docs/architecture/infrastructure-fit.md

 ### Interceptors

-[Interceptors](../traffic-interception/) use a significant portion of the allocated CPU [resources](../../administration/configuring-agent/#interceptors) as they aggressively capture all available HTTP traffic.
+[Interceptors](../traffic-interception/) use [resources](../../administration/configuring-agent/#interceptors) according to their main goal to aggressively capture all available HTTP traffic.
 The CPU usage by Interceptors is directly influenced by the requests per second (RPS) of the traffic.

 The memory consumed by Interceptors is primarily for storing packets while assembling the request/response pairs.
 Thus, their MEM usage is tied to the size of requests.